About

 Tactics, Tactics, Tactics Most of chess is tactics.
 Train your calculation & pattern recognition.

-Learn Passively Watch educational content from respected players (list provided).
+Learn Passively Watch educational content from respected players.

 Prioritize Fitness Strong body, strong mind.
 Play a sport, hit the gym, eat clean.